Ines Fujin: 1990: three-year-old season

 Ines Fujin began his three-year-old colt series in the 1800 meter Kyodo Tsushin Hai event, where he placed first of 8 horses.
 He was promoted to Grade II and participated in the Yayoi Sho 2000 meter event, placing fourth of 14.
 This race promoted him to Grade I, where he participated in the G1 Satsuki Sho and Japan Derby, coming second and first of 18 and 22 respectively.
 In this Japan Derby, 196,517 people visited in the Tokyo Racecourse.
 This number of visitors is recognized as a world record, but this record has not yet been updated.
-Ines Fujin retired as a racehorse after suffering from Tendonitis not long after the derby.
+Ines Fujin retired as a racehorse after suffering from tendonitis not long after the derby.

-Racing Statistics
+Racing statistics

-Ines Fujin raced in 8 races in which she won 4 races (including 1 Group 1 win) and finished in runner up in 3 races.
+Ines Fujin raced in 8 races in which he won 4 races (including 2 Group 1 wins) and finished in runner up in 3 races.
 This data is based on JBIS Search and netkeiba.com.